-Fermenting is a mix of an art and science.
+Fermenting is a mix of art and science.
 It takes a bit of know-how, a good culture as well as good conditions.
-Regardless, sometimes fermentation problems can arise.
-Here are a few common problems that can arise when when fermenting vegetables.
+Here are a few common problems that can arise when fermenting.

 - Why fermentation hasn’t started after 24 hours

 - How to solve cheesemaking problems

 What if you don’t like your fermented vegetables to be so salty, or maybe you’re supposed to avoid salt for health reasons?
 Are there ways to avoid the salt?

 Truthfully, it’s risky to ferment with less salt than is suggested in the recipe.
 Salt brined ferments need salt to prevent contamination from the wrong type of bacteria, yeast, or mold.
 However, there are a few ways to decrease salt.